 Repeated and unsuccessful efforts to control, reduce, or stop gambling.

-Frequent reflections on gaming (for example, reliving past gaming experiences, planning the next gaming moment, reflecting on the
+Frequent reflections on gaming (for example, reliving past gaming experiences, planning your next gaming session, thinking of ways to get money to play).

 Play frequently when in distress.

-Come back frequently to recoup an amount of money after losing it while playing (what is called "wanting to recoup your losses").
+Return frequently to recover an amount of money after losing it while playing (what is called "wanting to recoup one's losses").

 Endangering or losing an important relationship, a job, or an educational or career opportunity because of gambling.